 Mr. Cohen serves on the Publications Committee of the New York Intellectual Property Law Association (NYIPLA).
 For the NYIPLA’s bi-monthly Bulletin publication, he writes a feature entitled “IP Media Links,” which appears in each issue.

-In 2012 and 2013, Mr. Cohen was selected by Super Lawyers to the New York-Metro Rising Stars list for Intellectual Property Litigation.
+From 2012-2014, Mr. Cohen was selected by Super Lawyers to the New York-Metro Rising Stars list for Intellectual Property Litigation.

 Mr. Cohen earned a Sc.B. in electrical engineering and an A.B. in history magna cum laude from Brown University, where he was elected to Tau Beta Pi.
 He received his Ph.D. in applied physics from the University of Michigan, where he was a Regents Fellow and a Rackham Pre-Doctoral Fellow.
 He received his J.D. magna cum laude from the University of Michigan Law School, where he served as a contributing editor of the Michigan Law Review and was elected to the Order of the Coif.